-Subject to certain exceptions, the Sponsor and the Legacy Aurora Stockholders are contractually restricted from selling or transferring any of their shares of Aurora common stock (not including the shares of our common stock issued in the PIPE Investment pursuant to the terms of the Subscription Agreements or purchased in the public market) (the "Lock-up Shares") for certain periods of time.
-Under the Registration Rights Agreement, such lock-up restrictions applicable to the Lock-up Parties' (as defined in the Registration Rights Agreement) Lock-up Shares (as defined in the Registration Rights Agreement) begin at the Closing and end in tranches of 25% of the Lock-Up Parties' Lock-up Shares at each of (i) the one year anniversary of Closing, (ii) the two-year anniversary of the Closing, (iii) the three-year anniversary of the Closing and (iv) the four-year anniversary of the Closing.
-Notwithstanding the foregoing, (i) each of the Aurora Founders may sell Registrable Securities (as defined in the Registration Rights Agreement) following the initial six months after the Closing up to an amount of \$25 million each and (ii) if, after Closing, Aurora completes a transaction that results in a change of control, the Lock-Up Parties' Lock-up Shares are released from restriction immediately prior to such change of control.
+Subject to certain exceptions, Reinvent Sponsor Y LLC, a Cayman Islands limited liability company (the "SPAC Sponsor") and the parties who held stock and/or equity awards in Legacy Aurora prior to the Business Combination (the "Aurora Stockholders") are contractually restricted from selling or transferring any of their shares of Aurora common stock (the "Lock-up Shares") for certain periods of time.
+Under the Amended and Restated Registration Rights Agreement we entered into in connection with the Business Combination (the "Registration Rights Agreement"), such lock-up restrictions applicable to the Lock-up Parties' (as defined in the Registration Rights Agreement).
+Lock-up Rights Agreement) begin at the closing of the Business Combination (the "Closing") and end in tranches of 25% of the Lock-Up Parties' Lock-up Shares at each of (i) the one year anniversary of Closing, (ii) the two-year anniversary of the Closing, Notwithstanding the foregoing, (i) each of Mr. Urmson, Mr. Anderson and Mr. Bagnell (collectively, the "Aurora

+Founders") may sell Registrable Securities (as defined in the Registration Rights Agreement) following the initial six months after the Closing up to an amount of \$25 million each and (ii) if, after Closing, Aurora completes a transaction that results in a change of control, the Lock-Up Parties' Lock-up Shares are released from restriction immediately prior to such change of control.
 Under the Sponsor Agreement, the Sponsor's lock-up Shares are subject to the same releases as the Lock-Up Parties' Lock-up Shares, except the Sponsor's Lock-up Shares do not contain the right to sell Registrable Shares held by the Aurora Founders, as described in the previous sentence.

-Under the Bylaws, all shares held by Legacy Aurora Stockholders immediately prior to the closing are subject to lock-up that began at the Closing and will end on the date that is 180 days following the Closing.
+Under the Bylaws, all shares held by Aurora Stockholders immediately prior to the closing are subject to a lock-up that began at the Closing and will end on the date that is 180 days following the Closing.

-However, following the expiration of each lockup, the applicable stockholders will not be restricted from selling shares of Aurora's common stock held by them, other than by applicable securities laws.
-Additionally, the Third Party PIPE Investors are not restricted from selling any of their shares of Aurora common stock, other than by applicable securities laws.
-As such, sales of a substantial number of shares of our common stock in the public market could occur at any time.
+However, following the expiration of each lockup, the applicable stockholders will not be restricted from selling shares of our common stock held by them, other than by applicable securities laws.
+Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.

-As restrictions on resale end and registration statements are available for use, the sale or possibility of sale of these shares could have the effect of increasing the volatility in our share price or the market price of our common stock could decline if the holders of currently restricted shares sell them or are perceived by the market as intending to sell them.
+As restrictions on resale end, the sale or possibility of sale of these shares could have the effect of increasing the volatility in our share price or the market price of our common stock could decline if the holders of currently restricted shares sell them or are perceived by the market as intending to sell them.